apple/swift-async-algorithms/Guides/Reductions.md

 ## Introduction

-The family of algorithms for reduce are useful to convert a sequence or asynchronous sequence into a single value, but that can elide important intermediate information.
-This algorithm is often called scan but that does not infer it's heritage to the family of reducing.
-There are two strategies that are usable for creating continuous reductions; either exclusive reductions or, inclusive reductions.
-Exclusive reductions take a value and incorperate values into that initial value; a common example is reductions by appending to an array.
-Inclusive reductions transact just upon the values provided; a common example is adding numbers.
+The family of algorithms for reduce are useful for converting a sequence or asynchronous sequence into a single value, but that can elide important intermediate information.
+The _reductions_ algorithm is often called "scan", but this name does not convey its heritage to the family of reducing.

+There are two strategies that are usable for creating continuous reductions: exclusive reductions and inclusive reductions:

+ * Exclusive reductions take a value and incorporate values into that initial value.
+A common example is reductions by appending to an array.
+ * Inclusive reductions transact only on the values provided.
+A common example is adding numbers.

 ## Proposed Solution

-Exclusive reductions come in two variants; either transforming by application, or transformation via mutation.
+Exclusive reductions come in two variants: transforming by application, or transformation via mutation.
 This replicates the same interface as `reduce(_:_:)` and `reduce(into:_:)`.
-Unlike the `reduce` algorithms, the `reductions` algorithm also comes in two flavors; throwing or non throwing transformations.
+Unlike the `reduce` algorithms, the `reductions` algorithm also comes in two flavors: throwing or non throwing transformations.

 ```swift
 extension AsyncSequence {